bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:45:44

-So There's half a pound of the number of UTXOs in the chain.
+So there's an upper bound of the number of UTXOs in the chain.
 But it's pretty large.

 **Audience 1:** 00:45:55